Yoriichi-Dang/html-css-training/practice-one/README.md

 -   Get familiar with common HTML tags and CSS styles, selectors
 -   Understanding Flex and Grid concepts
 -   Learn about how to deployment with Vercel
+-   Learn how to run project with parcel
 -   Learn how to analysis design, folder structure, git project management

 ## Technical Stack